William de Longchamp: Background and early life

-Longchamp's ancestors originated in the village of Longchamps, Normandy.
+Longchamp's ancestors originated in the village of Longchamps, Eure, Normandy.
 Although it is known that he was born in Normandy, the exact location is unknown, with it perhaps being near the Norman village of Argenton.
 His father, Hugh de Longchamp, also held land in England, as did many other Norman nobles after the Norman Conquest in 1066.
-Hugh Nonant—one of Longchamp's opponents—declared that the elder Longchamp was the son of a peasant, which seems unlikely, as Hugh de Longchamp appears to have held a knight's tenancy in Normandy.
-The family was originally of humble background, but rose through service to King Henry II.
+Hugh Nonant — one of Longchamp's opponents — declared that the elder Longchamp was the son of a peasant, which seems unlikely, as Hugh de Longchamp appears to have held a knight's tenancy in Normandy.
+The family was originally of humble background but rose through service to King Henry II.
 The elder Longchamp also held land in Herefordshire in England, including the manor of Wilton near Ross in Wales.
 Hugh married a woman named Eve, a relative of the Lacy family.
 Historian David Balfour suggests that Eve was the daughter of Gilbert de Lacy, the son of Roger de Lacy, exiled by King William II in 1095 for rebellion.

 Longchamp's sister, Richeut, married the castellan of Dover Castle.
 A second sister, Melisend, came to England with Longchamp, but otherwise is unknown.
 A sister is recorded as having married Stephen Devereux, but whether this is Melisend is unclear.
 Of Longchamp's brothers, Osbert remained a layman, and owed much of his advancement to William; Stephen served King Richard I on crusade; Henry, another layman, became a sheriff along with Osbert; and Robert became a monk.
 Two of Longchamp's brothers became abbots.

 Longchamp entered public life at the close of Henry II's reign, as an official for the King's illegitimate son Geoffrey.
 He soon left Geoffrey's service, and served in Henry II's chancery, or writing office, before he entered service with Henry's son Richard.
 Richard, who was Duke of Aquitaine at the time, named Longchamp chancellor of the Duchy of Aquitaine.
 Longchamp first distinguished himself at the court of King Philip II of France in Paris in 1189, when he acted as Richard's envoy in a dispute with William Marshal, King Henry's envoy.
 By that time, Longchamp was already one of Richard's trusted advisors.